LaiKash/sslcipherlist/README.md

 ~~~

-Additionally, if you want only to list the ciphers valid for the client, execute (in the client) the script sslistclient.sh.
+Additionally, if you want only to list the ciphers valid for the client in a better format, execute (in the client) the script sslistclient.sh.